intmus/intas19-20/_14-mastery-and-consolidation/assignment-forum.md

 ### Reminder: Earmaster

-This week's EarMaster assignment is due Friday, November 30, 2018, at 5:00 p.m.
-Be sure to check that you are doing the right assignment!
+This week's EarMaster assignment is due **Thursday, December 5, 2019, at 5:00 p.m.**

-Any problems?
-Please consult your professor or TA.
+Important note: **Be careful that you are completing the correct assignment.** If you are unsure, please show your screen to your professor or TA, *or* send a screen shot by email.

-### Reminder: Sight Singing Audit
+### Reminder: Sight Singing Lesson

-Remember to attend your audit warm-up at the appointed time, bringing all materials.
-Next week will be the dress rehearsal for your final audit, so you'll want to be extra prepared.
+Remember to attend your sight singing lesson at the appointed time, bringing your Unit 14 materials as a paper print-out or on your laptop or tablet.

 Questions?
 Please ask them in the forum below.